 Then there is this whole phenomena of travel/club sports and how kids are perceived as some form of second-class sports citizens if they don’t play on one.
 I grew up playing sports for my small Catholic grade school.
 Then for my high school.
 Then for my college.
 Then for myself.
 If your local organization does not provide a sport, look to travel teams, but don’t put your kids on them in order to address your own issues.
 I can’t tell you how many parents I know love to brag about how their kid plays on this elite team or that one, only to watch my son that plays the sport in the backyard with dad from time to time, school the “elite travel team kid” at their sport.
 Why, because my kid is having fun and yours is effectively “at work”.
 Again, how do you even know your kids is that good at soccer or basketball when the main goal with kids that age is to get them to run in the right direction and not bunch up around the ball.

 My final rant, for parents of young kids, say under 12, don’t be so eager to put your kids in individual sports like golf, running, swimming, gymnastics.
 Youth sports, to me, are all about socializing kids.
 Teaching them how to work with others for a common goal.
+You can give them custom golf balls to play with but also focus on the gregarious aspect.
 How to sacrifice, sometimes personal accolades, so the team wins.
 I was lineman and tight end in football.
 I know.
 When you put your kids in individual sports at a young age they learn the object of “sports” is to gain personal recognition.
 Not a great lesson to teach a 6-year-old.
 Don’t worry, Facebook and Instagram will teach them all about getting personal recognition for the rest of their lives.